North America ATLAS of Plucked Instruments

 bajo sexto / bajo quinto

 The bajo sexto guitar is made like a normal guitar, with a flat back.
 Usually it has a cut-out, and decorative extensions to the bridge.
-Often there is extra decoration around the soundhole and the edge of the body.
+Often there is extra decoration around the soundhole and around the edge of the body.
 The fingerboard is raised above the front.
 It has normal guitar frets.

 The tuning is a like a 12-string guitar, but one octave deeper (!), so the lowest stings are really like a bass guitar.
 The left string of the course is the high octave: EE' AA' dD GG cc ff.